 d.
-A pitcher may remain as pitcher as long as they have not reached their allowed pitch count limit as noted in LL Rulebook and the catcher can remain in the game up to 4 innings in a row.
+A pitcher may remain as pitcher if they have not reached their allowed pitch count limit as noted in LL Rulebook and the catcher can remain in the game up to 4 innings in a row.

 e.
 Any player not starting in one game must start the next available game.